gerddie/maxflow/README.md

     }

+### Additional notes

-Additional maintainance is done by Gert Wollny <gw.fossdev@gmail.com> here in this github repository.
+The build system, unit tests, and creation of a shared library was done by Gert Wollny <gw.fossdev@gmail.com> here in this github repository.